datacarpentry/semester-biology/exercises/Sql-joins-1.md

 experimental manipulations.
 You want to do a time-series analysis of the natural population dynamics of all of the rodent species at the site, so write a query that returns the `year`, `month`, `day`, and full `species name` of every individual captured on the `Control` plots.
-Chose only rodent species (i.e., species for which the `taxa` field in the species table is `Rodent`) and exclude all individuals that have not been identified to genus (i.e., species for which the `species_id` field in the
+Choose only rodent species (i.e., species for which the `taxa` field in the species table is `Rodent`) and exclude all individuals that have not been identified to genus (i.e., species for which the `species_id` field in the